StellarSand/privacy-settings/Privacy Settings/Brave-M-Privacy-Settings.md

 ## Features

 #### Brave shields & privacy
-- Block trackers and ads: Aggressive
+- Block trackers and ads: Block trackers and ads (Aggressive)
 - Upgrade connection to HTTPS: On
+- Always use secure connection: On
 - Block Cookies: Block cross-site cookies
-- Fingerprinting Protection: Strict (If you face any issues with sites, change it back to standard)
+- Block Fingerprinting: Fingerprinting blocked (strict) (If you face any issues with sites, change it back to standard)

 #### Allow sites to check if you have payment methods saved
-- Toggle off
+- Off

 #### Preload pages for faster browsing and searching
-- Toggle off
+- Off

 #### "Do Not Track"
 - On

 #### Allow privacy-preserving product analytics (P3A)
+- Off

+#### Automatically send crash reports
+- Off

+#### Automatically send daily usage ping to Brave
-- Toggle off
+- Off

 #### Autocomplete searches and URLs
+- Off

+#### Show top sites in autocomplete
+- Off

+#### Show Brave suggested sites in autocomplete
-- Toggle off
+- Off